Legal and Administrative Framework

 The Review Committee shall have five (5) members.
 Quebec shall appoint three (3) members and the Cree Regional Authority (now Cree Nation Government) shall appoint two (2) members.
 The Chairman shall be appointed by the Lieutenant-Governor in Council from among the members appointed by the Provincial Government.
 The remuneration of a member and his expenses shall be paid for by the body that appoints such a member.
 However, the expenses of the Cree representatives shall be part of the costs of the secretariat.” (subs.
 22.6.1)

 The JBNQA also states that the Review Committee “shall be provided with an adequate staff to fulfil its functions” and that “such staff shall be maintained and funded by Quebec” (subs.
 22.6.3).
-Thus, the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques (MDDELCC) ensures the operation of the Review Committee Secretariat and assumes all costs connected to it.
+Thus, the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) ensures the operation of the Review Committee Secretariat and assumes all costs connected to it.
 It also allocates some of its own staff for the analysis of projects under review.